Symphysis-fundal height (SFH) measurement

 - Ultrasound scan should be performed within 72 hours of referral.

-- Measurements should occur no more frequently than, every two weeks if a woman is already having serial growth scans until delivery (2-3 weekly from 26-28 weeks to birth) there is no need to perform SFH, unless scans are sporadic i.e. 28 and 34 weeks.
+- Measurements should occur no more frequently than every two weeks.
+If a woman is already having serial growth scans until delivery (2-3 weekly from 26-28 weeks to birth) there is no need to perform SFH measurements.

 - When measuring and plotting on a customised GROW chart, do not ‘allow’ for descent of the head by accepting slow or static growth; uncompromised babies continue growing until delivery.